Responsible pet ownership

 How many animals can you keep?

-Requirement to contain with appropriate fencing Under the Domestic Animals Act 1994, dog owners are required to ensure that their dogs are securely contained to the property at all times, unless under effective control by way of having the dog attached to an appropriate lead or control apparatus, such as a body and/or head harness.
+Under the Domestic Animals Act 1994, dog owners are required to ensure that their dogs are securely always contained to their property, unless under effective control by way of having the dog attached to an appropriate lead or control apparatus, such as a body and/or head harness.

 Council Animal Management Officers often receive reports relating to unstable or inappropriate fencing between properties where dogs or animals are kept.